Parameters, Conditions, & Filters#

 Using a selection parameter to filter data works in much the same way

-as using it within when()
+as using it within when().

-For example, in transform_filter(brush)
+For example, in transform_filter(brush),

-we are again using the selection parameter brush
+we are again using the selection parameter brush as a predicate.

-(i.e., data points which lie within the selection) are kept,
+Data points which evaluate to True (i.e., data points which lie within the selection) are kept,

-and data points which evaluate to False
+and data points which evaluate to False are filtered out.

 It is not possible to both select and filter in the same chart, so typically this functionality will be used when at least two sub-charts are present.
 In the following example, we attach the selection parameter to the upper chart, and then filter data in the lower chart based on the selection in the upper chart.
 You can explore how the counts change in the bar chart depending on the size and position of the selection in the scatter plot.